 CWRU typically produces operating surpluses on a full-accrual basis, with margins ranging from 1%-6% in recent years.
 Operating results on a full-accrual basis were improved in fiscal 2021, which was ahead of the previous year.
 The surplus reflected significant cost-saving measures in light of the COVID-19 pandemic and uncertainty, some support of federal funds, and fairly consistent research revenues with fewer expenses.
 For fiscal 2021, the negative COVID-19 effect is estimated at about \$45.5 million, with the most significant factors being lost auxiliary revenues and expenses associated with testing.
 For the full fiscal year 2021, however, management posted a robust surplus given its expense management efforts.
-For fiscal 2022, many of the structural expense management changes will be retained and surpluses are still forecasted for the year's budget especially given above-target enrollment and full auxiliaries.
+For fiscal 2022, many of the structural expense management changes have been retained, and as of March 2022, management reports results that are ahead of the previous year.
+Increased enrollment, tuition increases, and expense management efforts (including a voluntary retirement program) should yield consistent operating margins.
+While CWRU will be bringing new projects online in the next few years, their incorporation should not compress margins given the revenue generation potential with the projects.